Slurm#

 Launching a job across multiple nodes in the foreground is straightforward with

-.
-For example, running srun hostname
+srun.
+For example, running srun hostname will execute the hostname command

 on multiple allocated nodes and wait for all nodes to return results.
-With srun
+With srun,

 users can easily specify: